Ensure you’re fully prepared with our comprehensive personal injury checklist. Maximize your claim and protect your rights. Get started now!

 - Insurance: Always request the insurance information of the other driver.
 Write down the information or take photographs of documents with a phone or camera.

-- Get Additional Information!: After the insurance and driver’s license information has been exchanged, many individuals have the misunderstanding that evidence gathering and preservation from the accident has concluded.
+- Get Additional Information!: After the insurance and driver’s license information has been exchanged, many individuals misunderstand that evidence gathering and preservation from the accident has concluded.
 This, however, is not the case.
 Here are some tips that you can use to ensure that you have maximized your potential for recovery through evidence preservation.

 - Other Driver’s License Plate Number: Following an accident, the one thing you can do to protect yourself is to copy down the license plate number of the other vehicle involved.
 Sometimes the person driving the car does not own the car.
-You may think that you have protected yourself by obtaining the driver’s license information of the other driver, but this is often not sufficient.
-By writing down both the driver’s information and the license plate of the vehicle, you have worked to more thoroughly protect yourself and ensure that you have obtained all the information that you might need in the event of litigation.
+You may think that you have protected yourself by obtaining the driver’s license information of the other driver, but this is often insufficient.
+By writing down both the driver’s information and the license plate of the vehicle, you have worked to protect yourself more thoroughly and ensure that you have obtained all the information you might need in the event of litigation.

-- Accident Report, Officer’s Name and Badge Number: If a police officer has come to the accident scene, be sure to ask if a report of the accident will be prepared and where and when it will be available.
-If the officer does not intend to prepare a report, be sure to request the officer’s name and badge number for later contact.
+- Police Report, Officer’s Name, and Badge Number: If a police officer has come to the accident scene, be sure to ask if a report of the accident will be prepared and where and when it will be available.
+Police reports can often provide additional evidence for personal injury cases that may not be available from other sources.
+If the officer does not intend to prepare a report, request the officer’s name and badge number for later contact.

 - Your Vehicle: Take pictures of your vehicle as soon as possible.
-Take pictures from all angles, not just the damaged portions.
+Take photos from all angles, not just the damaged portions.

 - Other Vehicle: If possible, take pictures of the other vehicle(s) involved in the accident.

-- More, Not Less: Feel free to take as many photographs of what you think may be important to the accident.
-Your attorney at JoplinLawyers.com will decide what is and what is not important.
+- More, Not Less: Feel free to take as many photographs of what you think may be necessary to the accident.
+Your attorney will decide what is and what is not essential.

-- Potential Witnesses: Take the name, address and telephone number of any potential witness and save this information someplace where it will not be lost.
+- Potential Witnesses: Take any potential witness’s name, address, and telephone number and save this information somewhere where it will not be lost.

-- Nearby Homes/Businesses: Return to the accident scene, visit any nearby homes or business for any potential witness(es) to the accident.
+- Nearby Homes/Businesses: Return to the accident scene, and visit any nearby homes or businesses for any potential witness(es) to the accident.

 - Revisit the Scene: Revisit the scene of the accident several times during the same time of day at which the accident took place.
-Some people may have a habit of visiting, stopping, or driving by the location of the accident as part of their normal daily routine.
-You may able to find a witness.
+Some people may habitually visit, stop, or drive by the accident location as part of their daily routine.
+You may be able to find a witness.

 - Let Attorney Follow Up: If you have obtained witness information, do not contact or speak to the witness(es) again.
 Do not try to solicit a written statement and/or drawing from the witness.
 Let your attorney contact any possible witness(es).

-- Repair Estimate: After taking photographs of your damaged vehicle, take the vehicle for a repair estimate as soon as possible.
-You are not obligated to use a repair facility that has been recommended by an insurance company, however, it is generally good practice to obtain estimates from recommended garages.
+- Repair Estimate: After taking photographs of your damaged vehicle, take the car for a repair estimate as soon as possible.
+You are not obligated to use a repair facility that an insurance company has recommended.
+However, it is generally good practice to obtain estimates from recommended garages.

-- Written Estimate: Obtain written and dated repair estimates from a minimum of two repair facilities, at least one of which you selected without insurance company suggestion.
+- Written Estimate: Obtain written and dated repair estimates from at least two repair facilities, at least one of which you selected without the insurance company’s suggestion.

-The trusted team of attorneys at Buchanan, Williams & O’Brien have been helping clients with personal injury claims in Missouri for over 40 years.
-Learn more about the team’s experience, case results and how they can help you:
+The trusted team of attorneys at Buchanan, Williams & O’Brien has been helping clients with personal injury claims in Missouri for over 40 years.
+Learn more about the team’s experience, case results, and how they can help you: